Early Childhood Campaign

 The State School Teacher’s Union supports teachers in K-2, known as Early Childhood, to teach a play-based curriculum in line with the National Quality Standard and Early Years Learning Framework.

-Child-initiated and self-directed play-based learning is disappearing from kindergarten, pre-primary classrooms and the school yard despite being central to healthy development and learning for children.
+Child-initiated and self-directed play-based learning is disappearing from kindergarten, pre-primary and Year 1 and 2 classrooms and the school yard despite being central to healthy development and learning for children.
 It is a red flag for societal concern when we need to justify the right of young children to learn through play.

 Many people find Early Childhood Education confusing which has led to extreme views of what Early Childhood Education Kindergarten, Pre-Primary, Year 1 and Year 2 programs should look like.